• Skip to primary navigation

 How Does IVueIt Work?

 Now that we know what IVueIt is, let’s get into some of the logistics of how this app works.
 Naturally, the first thing you have to do is sign up to be a Vuer.
-Signing up to be a Vuer takes a few seconds – you only have to enter your phone number and enter your PayPal email so that IVueIt can pay you for the Vues you complete.
+Signing up to be a Vuer takes a few seconds – you only have to provide your phone number and enter your PayPal email so that IVueIt can pay you for the Vues you complete.

-After you’ve signed up, you’ll be able to open the app and take a look at the available Vues in your area, which will show up as green dots in the app.
+After you’ve signed up as a Vuer, you’ll be able to open the app and take a look at the available Vues in your area, which will show up as green dots in the app.
 You can then click on the gig and claim it.
-Once claimed, you’ll be able to see the instructions for the gig, as well as the time periods you can complete the gig.
-The instructions for the gigs are generally straightforward and as long as you read them carefully, you shouldn’t have any problems.
+Once claimed, you’ll be able to see the instructions for the gig, as well as when you can complete the gig.

 ivueit review